Blacks Point Museum

 Blacks Point Museum is a museum in Blacks Point, near Reefton on the West Coast of the South Island of New Zealand.

 Building

 The museum building is a former Methodist/Wesleyan church, which was built from pit-sawn timber in 1876 and led as a non-denominational church by a Methodist minister.
-The chuch formerly overlooked the town, but 1912 it was moved back and rotated 90° on its section.
+The church formerly overlooked the town, but 1912 it was moved back and rotated 90° on its section.
 As the population of Blacks Point declined, worship shifted to Reefton, and the church closed in 1960.